benzi96/snort3-plugin-ML/README.md

 change analyzing packet structure by using queue to store incoming packets to python server

+reduce 41 features to 28 features (remove 10-22 features in kdd)

 Datasets from: https://github.com/defcom17/NSL_KDD

 Code based on: